NVIDIA/cumulus-test-drive/guided-tour.md

 1. In the window below labeled `Nodes` click on the `oob-mgmt-server` device.
 This will pop open a new browser window that provides console access to the device.

-2. Log into the oob-mgmt-server with the username `ubuntu` and password `nvidia`
+2. Log into the oob-mgmt-server with the username `ubuntu` and password `nvidia`.

 3. Then, follow the instructions to set a new password.